These are the most common questions about public education we've heard across our state. Contact us if you have others.

 What are you going to do about testing?

 Everyone recognizes that our testing practices today are harmful to students and schools.
-We test too much, with too much pressure for teachers and students, with predictable results, and even with too much impact on other students not taking the test like cancelling recess those days.
+We test too much, with too much pressure for teachers and students, with predictable results--and the testing affects entire schools in unexpected ways big and small, such as hurting students who don't take the test by forcing recess to be canceled on testing days.
 We must do better.

 Some level of assessment is necessary.
-Intentionally in order of importance -- Good assessment can be motivating for students (think about how keeping score creates meaning for sports).
-Quick results can be used by teachers to know student gaps and adjust instruction while there is time to make a difference.
+Good assessment can be motivating for students (think about how keeping score creates meaning for sports).
+Quick results can be used by teachers to diagnose student gaps and adjust instruction while there is still plenty of time to make a difference.
 And even public policy needs data to make decisions about resources and programs.

-I want to continue the work that June Atkinson was close to making happen on a bi-partisan basis in 2016 -- to deliver our "End of" testing on a more periodic basis so that results are immediately valuable and we don't waste the last 10+ days of school every year on just testing.
+I want to continue the work that June Atkinson was close to making happen on a bipartisan basis in 2016 -- to change our "end of" testing (end of grade, end of year) to happen on a much more periodic, lower-stakes basis throughout the year, so that results are immediately valuable and we don't waste the last 10+ days of school every year on just testing.

 To accomplish this, I will convene a working group in my first month in office.
 We will have teachers and administrators from across the state working alongside DPI officials and other stakeholders to rethink how we should assess student progress.
-We'll focus on one grade at a time -- how can students show they've mastered the standards in 3rd grade Reading and Math?
-And then how can we measure in the least obtrusive, most valuable, and timely way?
+We'll focus on one grade at a time -- how can students show they've mastered the standards in 3rd-grade reading and math?
+And then, how can we measure student progress in the least obtrusive, most valuable, and timely way?
 I will participate to help the team stay focused on our goals, and to ensure they are supported when we hit roadblocks to change.
-I doubt any single person in NC has all the answers for how to solve this, but working together towards common goals we can achieve something truly beneficial for our students and schools.
+I doubt any single person in North Carolina has all the answers for how to solve this, but working together toward common goals, we can achieve something truly beneficial for our students and schools.

 What's the right use of technology in education?